Creating SNMP and PowerShell Credentials for Windows Devices

 1. On the Devices page () or the Discovery Sessions page (Devices > Discovery Sessions), click the Add Devices button.
 The Select page appears.

-2. Click the Unguided Network Discovery button.
+2. Click the Unguided Network Discovery Workflow button.
 Additional information about the requirements for discovery appears in the General Information pane to the right.

 3. Click Select.
 The Add Devices page appears.